 Why Infrared?

 There is sort of reasons why you need to consider choosing infrared technology for your temperature reading needs.
-When buying a thermometer to feature to your stable of kit, consider purchasing a top-quality infrared thermometer for a few of the subsequent reasons.
+When buying a thermometer to add to your stable kit, consider purchasing a top-quality infrared thermometer for a few of the following reasons.

 1. Accuracy